josh-works/josh-works.github.io/_drafts/2025-02-26-frame-control.md

 I've long wanted to have a definitive place where I can explain why I keep thinking of/referencing this thing I call, others call, 'frame control'.

 It's tricky.
-When it's being experienced unpleasently, it often-enough mimics tactics of verbal abuse and emotional neglect.
+When it's being experienced unpleasently, it often-enough mimics tactics of verbal abuse, and/or emotional neglect.
+It's worth adding the lense of dynamic of 'existing power dynamic' as well.

+A parent saying:

 Some people unintentionally 'use' frame control to try to achieve a certain outcome on a certain topic.
 It's 'just' slightly coercive conversation, at it's lightest, maybe.